Rakshitha2201/transmission_line/README.md

-# Millimeter-Wave Scanners for Concealed Weapon Detection
+# Millimeter-Wave Scanners for Concealed Weapon Detection-Leveraging Waveguides and Transmission Lines
 # Introduction
 Security screening has become an increasingly critical aspect of modern life, with a constant demand for more efficient and effective methods of detecting concealed threats.
 Millimeter-wave (mmWave) scanners represent a significant advancement in this field, offering the capability to non-invasively detect concealed objects, including metallic and non-metallic weapons, explosives, and contraband, hidden beneath clothing.
 These systems operate by emitting and analyzing the reflection of high-frequency electromagnetic waves in the millimeter-wave frequency range (typically 30 GHz to 300 GHz).